spex-xray/spex-help/source/threads/partbkg/partbkg.rst

 fit using this model.
 The contribution of soft-protons at high energies is now being accounted for by the power law.

-***WARNING!** The example above uses a simplified model of the X-ray background.
+.. warning:: The example above uses a simplified model of the X-ray
+             background.
 Background subtraction for extended sources is complicated and subject of continuous research.
-Please be very careful in selecting model components and deciding which parameters can be left free.*
+Please be very careful in selecting model components and deciding which parameters can be left free.